6 Los Angeles Premarital Counselors [No Waitlist]

 Emily Gaston

-Good fit for queer couples and those in ethically non-monogamous relationships
+Good fit for those in ethically non-monogamous relationships

 As someone who exists in queer community and the child of a deceased parent, Emily deeply understands and respects the importance of chosen family.